thomasphall/kubevirt-gpu-device-plugin/README.md

 - Performs basic health check on the GPU on a kubernetes node.

 ## Prerequisites
-- Need to have Nvidia GPU configured for GPU pass thorugh or vGPU.
+- Need to have Nvidia GPU configured for GPU pass through or vGPU.
 Quickstart section provides details about this
 - Kubernetes version >= v1.11
 - Kubevirt release >= v0.22.0
 - Kubevirt GPU feature gate should be enabled.
 Feature gate is enabled by creating a ConfigMap.
 ConfigMap yaml can be found under /examples